jasonsbarr/daniel-lang/docs/README.md

 ; For/list can also take a :when or :unless clause (define (reject fn lst)
     (for/list ((n lst) :unless (fn n)) n))

+; Handle exceptions with a try/catch block
+(try fn-that-may-throw (catch ex (handle ex)))

+; If you need to throw an exception you can use fail (fail "whoops, my bad")

+; Or if you need a different error type use one of the exn functions (throw (exn:runtime "Mistakes were made"))
 ```

 ## Modules, exports, and imports